ShawnDriscoll/diceroll/docs/source/preface.rst

 through any device using any viewer.
 And when I learned that Sphinx could read Python modules and produce documents from their ``.__doc__`` strings, I knew I just had to spend a couple days learning how all that stuff happens.

-Some rabbit holes are worth their going into.
+So basically, my Python dice rolling module has its own operations manual now.
+And some rabbit holes are worth their going into.